Heyzap/HyprMX-Android/README.md

 If you need help setting up an emulator, the Android developer docs provides [setup][AVDSetup] and [reference][AVDReference] documentation.

+## Running in Android Studio/IntelliJ IDEA

+* Install Android Studio v0.3.1 or higher
+* Choose *Import Project* and select the `build.gradle` file in the root of the project
+* Choose the recommended *Use default gradle wrapper* import option
+* Open the Gradle tasks view
+* Double-click the `installApp` gradle task to execute it

 # Creating a New Application With Eclipse

 After creating a new Android Application Project: